Click to view the final redesign presentation (pdf)

 What is the Current Status?

 The University of Arkansas, in partnership with the City have completed the design of the new facility.
-Sufficient funding is not available to complete the project at this time, so the City and University of Arkansas will be applying for federal transportation funding in the summer of 2021.
+Sufficient funding is not available to complete the project at this time, so the City and University of Arkansas have applied for funding in July of 2021 through the US Department of Transportation Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant.
+Awards will be announced in October of 2021.

 When Will it be Completed?